Skip to main content

 Rollbacks

 Different change cadences.
-Platform components change weekly or monthly (security patches, version upgrades).
+Platform components change weekly or monthly.
 Applications change daily or hourly.
-Mixing them in one reconciliation loop means platform changes can block application deploys and vice versa.
+Separate reconciliation loops mean neither blocks the other.

 Natron updates platform